Jayesh8946/OLA-Data-Analytics-Project/README.md

 # 📌 Project Overview

 Ride-hailing platforms generate thousands of bookings every day.
-Understanding booking trends, customer behavior, revenue, cancellations, and ratings is essential for improving operational efficiency and customer satisfaction.
+Understanding booking trends, customer behaviour, revenue, cancellations, and ratings is essential for improving operational efficiency and customer satisfaction.

-In this project, I analyzed **103,025 ride bookings** using SQL Server and Power BI.
-Business questions were answered through SQL queries and reusable SQL Views, while Power BI dashboards were designed to visualize key performance indicators and operational metrics.
+In this project, I analysed **120K ride bookings** using SQL Server and Power BI.
+Business questions were answered through SQL queries and reusable SQL Views, while Power BI dashboards were designed to visualise key performance indicators and operational metrics.

-This project analyzes a historical OLA ride-booking dataset covering 1 July 2024 to 31 July 2024.
-Using SQL Server, Excel, and Power BI, I explored booking trends, revenue, cancellations, customer behavior, and vehicle performance to build an interactive analytics dashboard.
+This project analyses a historical OLA ride-booking dataset covering 1 July 2026 to 31 July 2026.
+Using SQL Server, Excel, and Power BI, I explored booking trends, revenue, cancellations, customer behaviour, and vehicle performance to build an interactive analytics dashboard.

 ---

 # ⭐ Project Summary

 ### Situation
-Analyzed over 103K OLA ride bookings to understand business performance, customer behavior, and operational efficiency.
+Analysed over 100K OLA ride bookings to understand business performance, customer behaviour, and operational efficiency.

 ### Task
-Develop an end-to-end analytics solution using SQL Server and Power BI to answer business questions and visualize key metrics.
+Developed an end-to-end analytics solution using SQL Server and Power BI to answer business questions and visualise key metrics.

 ### Action
 - Wrote SQL queries and created reusable SQL Views.